gchwalik/pawsitive/backend/README.md

 ### docker

 We're wrapping our code in docker containers.
-This so that we all develop in the same environments, we can deploy using IaC (infra as code), etc.
+This is so that we all develop in the same environments, we can deploy using IaC (infra as code), etc.

 This does have impact on our development though, as to successfully manipulate and debug the environments we need to frequently work inside the containers themselves.